postnl/woocommerce/readme.txt

 The PostNL plugin adds extra fields to the checkout of your webshop, to make it possible for the client to add street name, number and optional additions separately.
 This way you can be sure that everything is entered correctly.
 Because not all checkouts are configured alike, it's possible that the positioning/alignment of these extra fields have to be adjusted.

-Moreover, after a label is created, a track&trace code is added to the order.
-When the order is completed from WooCommerce, this track & trace code is added to the email (when this is enabled in the settings).
+Moreover, after a label is created, a Track & Trace code is added to the order.
+When the order is completed from WooCommerce, this Track & Trace code is added to the email (when this is enabled in the settings).
 Check that the code is correctly displayed in your template.
 You can read how to change the text in the FAQ section.

 == Frequently Asked Questions ==

-**Online Manual (in Dutch):** https://postnl.github.io/woocommerce/
+**Online Manual (in Dutch):** [https://postnlnl.github.io/woocommerce/](https://postnlnl.github.io/woocommerce/)

 = How do I get an API key? =
-For the api key, you must be contacting PostNL.
+When logged in on your PostNL or Flespakket account, you can find your API key under Instellingen → Algemeen.

-= How do I change the track&trace email text? =
+= How do I change the Track & Trace email text? =
 You can change the text (which is placed above the order details table by default) by applying the following filter:
 `
 add_filter( 'wcpostnl_email_text', 'wcpostnl_new_email_text' );
 function wcpostnl_new_email_text($track_trace_tekst) {
 	// Tutoyeren ipv vousvoyeren
-	$nieuwe_tekst = 'Je kunt je bestelling volgen met het volgende PostNL track&trace nummer:';
+	$nieuwe_tekst = 'Je kunt je bestelling volgen met het volgende PostNL Track & Trace nummer:';
 	return $nieuwe_tekst;
 }
 `

 == Screenshots ==

-1. Export or print postnl label per order
+1. Export or print PostNL label per order
-2. Bulk export or print postnl labels
+2. Bulk export or print PostNL labels
 3. Change the shipment options for an order
-4. postnl actions on the order overview page
+4. PostNL actions on the order overview page
-5. postnl information on the order details page
+5. PostNL information on the order details page

 == Changelog ==

+= 4.1.4 (2020-11-24) =
+* Fix: Shipping classes not saving
+* Fix: Drop off days
+* Fix: WooCommerce PDF Invoices & Packing Slips placeholders compatibility
+* Fix: Calculate DPZ weight
+* Fix: Error delivery_date is too early
+* Fix: Multiple barcode in order note
+* Fix: Maximum label description lenght of 45 characters
+* Improvement: support WP-Multilang

+= 4.1.3 (2020-11-13) =
+* Fix: Error on checkout when using custom address fields

+= 4.1.2 (2020-11-12) =
+* Fix: Crack down on invalid package types

+= 4.1.1 (2020-11-11) =
+* Fix: 4.1.0 migration fatal errors
+* Fix: PHP Fatal error: Uncaught TypeError: Return value of WCPN_Export::getPackageTypeFromOrder()

+= 4.1.0 (2020-11-11) =
+* Improvement: All enabled/disabled dropdowns replaced with clickable toggles.
+* Improvement: Show package type and delivery date instead of "details".
+* Improvement: Add label description for individual shipments.
+* Improvement: Loading speed/experience.
+* Improvement: Spinner for order grid bulk actions.
+* Improvement: make default export settings show up in shipment options.
+* Improvement: show delivery date in order grid for any order that has one (only when "show delivery day" setting is enabled).
+* Fix: Calculated weight is shown for digital stamps.
+* Fix: Wrong label for "show delivery day" setting.
+* Fix: Error on sending return email.
+* Fix: Allow split address field for Belgium as well.
+* Fix: Add options that were missing in 4.0.0
+* Fix: Rename at_home_delivery to delivery_title
+* Fix: Monday delivery

+= 4.0.6 (2020-10-14) =
+* Fix: Free_shipping linked to package then you should also see the delivery options
+* Fix: If you have a shipping method with flatrate: 181 and the method gives flatrate: 18 then you should not see the delivery options
+* Fix: Error CRITICAL Uncaught TypeError: Return value of WCPN_Export::getShippingMethod()

+= 4.0.5 (2020-10-05) =
+* Fix: Disable order status delivered
+* Fix: Package type not being recognized
+* Fix: migrate all package types in export defaults settings

+= 4.0.4 (2020-10-01) =
+* Fix: Failed opening class-wcpost-settings.php

+= 4.0.3 (2020-10-01) =
+* Fix: Old settings non existent error
+* Fix: Class naming for theme compatibility

+= 4.0.2 (2020-08-21) =
+* Fix:  Show delivery options with a shipping class and with tablerates
+* Improvement: Automatic insurance

+= 4.0.1 (2020-07-29) =
+* Fix: Wrong meta variable country of origin
+* Fix: Html layout of shipment summary settings and searching in WooCommerce orders overview
+* Fix: Translations
+* Fix: Export pickup locations
+* Fix: When deliveryType is empty use default package
+* Fix: Html layout of shipment summary and searching in WooCommerce orders overview
+* Improvement: Add empty parcel weight option
+* Improvement: Add multicollo option

+= 4.0.0 (2020-06-24) =
+* Fix: HS code
+* Fix: Delete options keep old shipments
+* Fix: Insurance possibilities
+* Fix: Barcode in orderview
+* Fix: Housenumber and suffix
+* Improvement: Country of origin
+* Improvement: New checkout and SDK
+* Improvement: Automatic export after payment
+* Improvement: V2 shipment endpoint
+* Improvement: HS code for variable product

+= 3.2.1 (2020-02-04) =
+* Fix: The recursive delivery date loop and full cache

+= 3.2.0 (2020-01-27) =
+* Fix: Since November is it no longer possible to use pickup express.
+* Fix: Warning: invalid argument supplied .... class-wc-shipping-flat-rate.php.

+= 3.1.8 (2019-11-12) =
+* Fix: Check if there is connection with PostNL

-= 3.1.7 (20-02-2020) =
+= 3.1.7 (2019-07-16) =
+* Fix: Search in order grid PostNL shipment
-* Fix: Outdated barcode
+* Fix: More than 5 products for World shipments

 = 3.1.6 (2019-07-04) =
-* Fix: Trying to get property of non-object
-* Fix: Shipment validation error (PakjeGemak)
+* Fix: Use constants for delivery_type
-* Fix: Set default to 0 if there's no tax rate set up
-* Fix: Issue with shipping class term id
+* Fix: Saturday cutoff time
 * Fix: Shipping method issue with pickup
-* Fix: Saturday cutoff time
-* Fix: Use constants for delivery_type
+* Fix: Digital stamp weight issue

+= 3.1.5 (2019-05-14) =
+* Improvement: Add the link for the personalized Track & Trace page (portal)
+* Improvement: Show deliverday only for NL shipments
+* Improvement: Cut the product title after 50 characters
 * Improvement: Barcode in order grid
-* Improvement: Cut the product title after 50 characters
-* Improvement: Show deliveryday only for NL shipments
+* Fix: Translation house number again button
+* Fix: Set default to 0 if there's no tax rate set up
+* Fix: fix issue with shipping class term id
+* Fix: Correct amount on the digital stamp
+* Fix: trying to get property of non-object
+* Fix: Shipment validation error (PakjeGemak)

+= 3.1.4 (2019-03-18) =
+* Fix: Delivery date when deliveryday window is 0
+* Fix: Change `afgevinkt` to `uitgevinkt`
+* Preparation: Move Great Britain to world shipment for the Brexit

 = 3.1.3 (2019-02-26) =
 * Fix: Showing delivery date in the order when consumer using safari